 Overdraft Protection and Courtesy Pay Privilege are designed to prevent checking account transactions from being rejected because there is not enough money in the account to cover the transaction.
 This is also known as non-sufficient funds (NSF).
 We determine whether you have enough money in your account based on the available balance.
-The available balance is the ledger balance, minus any holds on deposited funds (See our Deposit Availability Policy) and holds placed on debit card transactions, plus the Courtesy Pay Privilege limit or, if you opted in, the Courtesy Pay Privilege Plus limit.
-Holds placed on your account pursuant to our Deposit Availability Policy will reduce your available balance.
+The available balance is the ledger balance, minus any holds on deposited funds (see Funds Availability Policy in the Depository Agreement located in Online Banking) and holds placed on debit card transactions, plus the Courtesy Pay Privilege limit or, if you opted in, the Courtesy Pay Privilege Plus limit.
+Holds placed on your account pursuant to our Funds Availability Policy will reduce your available balance.

 Overdraft protection allows funds to be transferred from a designated credit union savings or checking account to pay a transaction that might be rejected because you do not have enough money in your account.
 If there is not enough money in your account based on the available balance, the payment will be rejected and resulting in fees from the credit union and the merchant that does not receive the payment – unless Courtesy Pay Privilege is applied.